Bring a WWII Warbird

 EXPRESS AN INTEREST

-Let us know you are interested in starting a new Unit and competing for this aircraft assignment.Click here to inquire.
+Let us know you are interested in starting a new Unit and about your community.Click here to inquire.

 GATHER 30 MEMBERS

-Only 15 members are needed to start a new CAF Unit, but to be eligible for this PT-19 assignment, you will need 30 members.
+Only 15 members are needed to start a new CAF Unit.
+To be eligible for aircraft assignments, you will need 30 members.

 GET 5 AIRCRAFT SPONSORS